 Make sure your network is a lake, not a river: vast and deep, not wide and shallow.

 Creating a healthy, productive network takes time and energy.
-It’s one thing to have 500 connections in your Outlook Contacts list, but how many of those people would return your phone call. . . or more importantly, could be a positive advocate for your business or your skills?
+It’s one thing to have a gazillion LinkedIn connections, but how many of those people would return your phone call. . . or more importantly, could be a positive advocate for your business or your skills?
 It’s not always about numbers.
 Yes, lots of contacts give you potential access to lots of people—but will they be interested in helping you?
 And equally important, are these people you have an interest in helping in some way?
 The best networkers I know are genuine in their attempts to help people.
 They work to connect their contacts to others, and they offer assistance with no expectation of anything in return.
-Technology makes is super-simple to stockpile “connections”, but be honest with yourself—is this a fun numbers game, or does your network provide true value, both to yourself and to others.
+Technology makes it super-simple to stockpile “connections,” but be honest with yourself—is this a fun numbers game, or does your network provide true value, both to yourself and to others?

 Sometimes, in the push to get things done, or drive more sales, it’s easy to lose sight of networking’s purpose.
 So when attending networking events or working to build my contact list, I revisit these nuggets each and every time.